-- access roads;
+- access for fire engines and firefighters;

 - firefighting shafts and lifts;

 - fire suppression systems, e.g. sprinklers, water mist and gaseous;

 - smoke-control systems;

 - dry or wet rising mains and firefighting inlets;

-- information and communication arrangements

-e.g. fire telephones and wireless systems

-and information to brief the fire and rescue

-service when they arrive; and
+- information and communication arrangements, e.g. fire telephones and wireless systems and information to brief the fire and rescue service when they arrive; and

 - firefighters' switches.

-It may be appropriate to invite the fire and rescue service to familiarise themselves on products, layouts and fire systems as a precautionary measure.
+It may be appropriate to invite the fire and rescue service to familiarise themselves on products, layout and fire systems as a precautionary measure.

 The Workplace (Health, Safety and Welfare) Regulations 199223 also require that systems provided for safety within a workplace are maintained.